Padel in India: A Growing Sport of Fun, Fitness, and Community

+Padel in India is slowly becoming popular among people of all ages.
+It is easy to learn, social to play, and does not need years of training.
+This sport is often described as a mix of tennis and squash.
+Because of its simple rules and small court size, beginners can enjoy the game from day one.
 There are new forms of sports which are taking centre stage globally.
 Padel is one of these sports that have swept the whole world and now it is venturing into India.
-Padel is often referred as a combination of squash and tennis, and is simple to pick up, enjoyable to play and accessible to everyone of any age.
+Padel is often referred as a combination of squash and tennis and is simple to pick up, enjoyable to play and accessible to everyone of any age.
 The sport is also establishing its presence in India as it has been gaining rapid popularity globally.

 What is Padel?